ahmed-aljabri/hugoblog/personalblog/content/posts/dethroningtcpfromtheweb/index.md

 A significant part of the web experience is related to the time it takes to establish a connection with servers because that determines how fast can we start sending application data.
 Especially nowadays where it is likely that even the contents within a single web page will be served from varying locations, a client can be expected to require establishing multiple connections while surfing the web.
 In this regard, QUIC costs at most a single round trip before being able to send application data whereas with TCP, it takes a couple of round trips (could be more if TLS 1.2 or an older version is being used).

 ![QUIC Handshake](/img/quichandshake.jpeg)
+*Fig 7: Comparing handshakes of TCP (with TLS 1.3) against QUIC’s handshake that requires fewer round trips [1].*

 2. Zero Round Trip Time (0-RTT)